 "Among Portland's best theatre companies, putting on a wonderful mix of classic and contemporary with an emphasis on the visual." ~DeAnn Welker, the Oregonian

 We acknowledge that the land on which we sit, and which we occupy at Shaking the Tree Theatre rests on traditional village sites of the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin, The Confederated Tribes of Grand Ronde including Molalla and Kalapuya, and many other tribes who made their homes along the Columbia River creating communities and summer encampments to harvest and use the plentiful natural resources of the area.
+We acknowledge that American Indians, Alaska Natives and Native Hawaiians exchanged millions of acres of land through treaties for basic needs and rights despite the fact that every treaty was broken by the US government, and we acknowledge that they continue to pay for allowing others, including other displaced and removed Indigenous peoples, to be on their homelands.
 We take this opportunity to thank the original caretakers of this land.